aloj7980/Assignments_And_Projects/INFO4604 Applied Machine Learning/ReadMe.md

-I took this class in Spring 2023 and received an A grade.
+I took this class in the Spring 2023 semester and received an A grade.